patchoulish/kagi-dotnet/readme.md

 ## Usage
 1. Obtain your API key from the [Kagi API portal](https://kagi.com/settings?p=api) (requires a Kagi account).
-2. Pass the API key into a new instance of `KagiService` or use a configured `HttpClient` if advanced configuration (e.g., proxies) is required.
+2. Pass the API key into a new instance of the `KagiService` class or use a configured `HttpClient` if advanced configuration (e.g., proxies) is required.
 3. Use the methods available on `KagiService` to interact with the Kagi API.

 ### Initialization
-The client can be initialized in three ways:
+The library can be initialized in three ways:
 #### Basic Initialization
 Pass in your API key directly:
 ```csharp